-- Advance research methods and measurement, testing key hypotheses by analyzing person, alcohol intake and environmental data;
+- Advance research methods and measurement for testing key hypotheses about alcohol and drug intake at the individual and contextual levels;

-- Analyze and evaluate the development and effects of alcohol-related policies and legislative measures;
+- Analyze and evaluate the development and effects of alcohol- and drug-related policies and state, county, and municipal regulations;

-- Conduct national, international and other surveys; monitor and analyze trends over time and across geographic areas in alcohol use patterns and problems including mortality using innovative statistical techniques;
+- Use innovative approaches to conduct representative community, national, and international surveys to analyze trends over time and across geographic areas in alcohol and drug use patterns and problems, including mortality and secondhand harms;

-- Disseminate research findings to policy makers, health care providers, public health and prevention specialists, educators and the public;
+- Disseminate research findings to policy makers, health care providers, public health and prevention specialists, educators, and the public; and

-- Train new researchers through the pre- and post-doctoral fellowship program (in conjunction with UC Berkeley’s School of Public Health); enhance and promote the career development of scientific staff; foster an creative environment rich in opportunity and sparking innovation.
+- Train a new generation of innovative researchers, enhance and promote the career development of scientific staff, and foster a creative environment rich in opportunities and resources for growth and learning.